 I’ll also give a couple of real world examples of common pitfalls we often see in our client work.
-In this post I am going to focus on problems that – unfortunately – arise from not understanding how Teams will fundamentally change the way people will collaborate and communicate.
+In particular, I’ll focus on problems due to not understanding how Teams fundamentally changes how people collaborate and communicate.

 Microsoft Teams is not a like-for-like replacement for Skype for Business

-In part, this is because some clients who underestimate what a transition to Microsoft Teams will mean.
+In part, this is because some clients underestimate what a transition to Microsoft Teams will mean.
 They view it as simply ‘the Skype replacement’.
-Now, to be fair this is how Microsoft first talked about it when they announced it, so perhaps it’s unsurprising that this is what a lot of people took on board.
+To be fair this is how Microsoft first talked about it when they launched Teams.
+As such, it’s unsurprising that this is what a lot of people took on board.

-‘Client A’ is a global telecoms organization, established in around 30 countries, and a mid-sized company with around 1000 employees.
+‘Client A’ is a global telecoms organization, established in around 30 countries.
+It’s a mid-sized company with around 1000 employees.
 They already had extensive Microsoft knowledge, and were immersed in the Microsoft Office 365 suite.
-They had Skype for Business – and before this, OCS (Office Communications Server); they were using Exchange, SharePoint, Yammer, etc, and had good experience using the whole Office 365 stack.
+They also had Skype for Business – and before this, OCS (Office Communications Server).
+What’s more, they were using Exchange, SharePoint, Yammer, etc., and had good experience using the whole Office 365 stack.
 The idea was simply to transition from Skype for Business on-premise to Microsoft Teams with voice.

 A recipe for confusion and chaos

-What you must realize is that in Microsoft Teams, you don’t really have a central control panel.
-There isn’t one way to see if someone else – maybe in the same division or team as you – has created another team on the same subject.
+What you must realize however, is that in Microsoft Teams, you don’t really have a central control panel.
+You can’t see if someone else – even in your team or division – has created another team on the same subject.
 Without any governance or best-practise guidelines to avoid this, it can be a recipe for confusion and chaos.
 Things can – and did in this case – start to get quite messy.

 As the rollout happened, Client A’s employees were pretty much left to fend for themselves.
 After just a few weeks, there were numerous similar sounding teams with similar groups of people.
-There would be huge overlaps, but also gaps too, and people who didn’t necessarily know what existed, might create yet more new groups.
-In some cases, people created teams as a one-off, perhaps to send some files to a group of people, but then no-one would use that team again.
-In other cases, teams were being created, then abandoned, once people found there was another similar team, or one they preferred for a specific topic.
+There were huge overlaps, but also gaps too.
+People who didn’t necessarily know what existed, might create new groups.
+Some people created teams as a one-off – to send files to others – but then never used them again.
+Elsewhere, people created teams which were later abandoned as others adopted similar teams, or ones they preferred, for a specific topic.

-Overall, it had become a rather bloated deployment with so many different teams all over the place, and many with very little actual usage.
+Overall, it had become a bloated deployment with many different teams all over the place.
+And many with very little actual usage.
 Worse than that, it was starting to become difficult for people to find information they needed, and productivity was falling.

 Adoption by end-users is vital

 That’s the point at which we came in to help with change management and adoption.
-The client of course now had realized that Teams really was very different from Skype, and that they needed some help.
-Help to improve end-user behaviour, and best practice on what-to-do and what-not-to-do.
+By now, of course, the client understood that Teams was very different from Skype.
+And that they needed some help: to improve end-user behaviour, and give best-practice guidance on what-to-do and what-not-to-do.

-You really must establish some governance – and the way to do this is to truly anticipate the impact on end-users of introducing Teams.
-Yes, it involves a change in technology but, first and foremost, you should consider it as a change in philosophy, and a change in behaviour within your enterprise.
+They key is always to establish some governance.
+And the way to do this is to anticipate the impact on end-users of introducing Teams.
+Yes, it involves a change in technology but, first and foremost, you should consider it as a change in philosophy.
+It’s all about a change in behaviour within your enterprise.
 In doing so, you can take steps to reduce confusion, increase adoption, and ensure you get the productivity you intended.

-This is also why it’s so important to involve your broader business stakeholders – not just the IT stakeholders – right from the beginning.
-They will be well-placed to know what challenges may be faced by their end-users, and what pitfalls may be encountered in moving from what is in place to something completely unified and different.
+It’s why it’s so important to involve your broader business stakeholders – not just the IT stakeholders – right from the beginning.
+They’ll be in a better position to know what challenges their end-users may face.
+And thus they’ll know what pitfalls may be faced in moving to something that is completely unified and very different.

-I’ll turn now to another common pitfall, again using a real world example, although in this case I am relieved it was not a client of ours, but one our partner Microsoft shared with us.
+I’ll turn now to another common pitfall, again using a real world example.
+I’m relieved to report that this was not a client of ours, but an example our partner Microsoft shared with us.

 ‘Client B’ is a very large organization and with a large number of physical sites and a very diverse set of end-user profiles in a wide range of roles.
 They wanted to retire all their old PBXs and to bring everyone into the new comms system too.
-This move beyond their old telephony system would see Microsoft Teams used across the business with, as is common, staff in teams aligned with their roles, departments, and projects.
+As is common, moving on from an old telephony system, the client was using Microsoft Teams aligning employees by roles, departments, and projects.

 Given the diversity of end users, they had identified sponsors in each user group.
 All were highly visible and very engaged in the project.
 In addition, the client had run local IT training.